Dairy-Free Bounty Bars

 Before I went fully vegan a few years ago, I tried out the classic “dairy-free” diet.
 I missed sweets and chocolate terribly at first, especially chocolate bars like Snickers, Mars bars and Bounty bars.
 I was totally addicted.

 I’m not exaggerating when I say there was a point in my teenage life where I ate an average of 4 full-sized chocolate bars a day!
 I remember offering one of my school teachers a Snickers and when she replied “no thanks, I already ate some chocolate today”, I spent the rest of the day confused as to why anyone would limit themselves to one a day.

-This was before veganism really took off, so I wasn’t able to go to any old store and pick up dairy-free chocolate bars.
-So I decided I’d try to make my own.
-And it turns out it was way easier than anticipated!
+I started my dairy-free journey before veganism really took off, so I wasn’t able to go to any old store and pick up some vegan chocolate bars, unless it was a plain bar of dark chocolate, which was no fun!
+So I decided I’d try to make my own Bounty bars.

 Luckily, it was a success.
 And although I didn’t realise it at the time, my dairy-free Bounty bars were totally vegan-friendly!